sjbrandenberg/ngl_tools/DesignSafe_Webinar_Oct2021.rst

 Oct 2021 DesignSafe Webinar
 ============================

-The DesignSafe_Webinar_Oct2021 notebook was created during a webinar/workshop hosted by DesignSafe.
+The DesignSafe_Webinar_Oct2021 notebook was created during a webinar/workshop hosted by DesignSafe and the Pacific Earthquake Engineering Research (PEER) center.

 The notebook demonstrates the following: